Lead curator and archivist Cindy Davis wants to let the public know that there is no ghost at the Historic McKay Avenue School Archives and Museum.

 “As far as I know, the museum doesn’t have their buddy system anymore, and the museum is a great place to visit,” Knudsen said.
 “But it’s got a history.”

-The power of positive thinking, Knudsen said, has allowed the new staff at the public-school museum to continue on without incident.
+The power of positive thinking, Knudsen said, has allowed the new staff at the public school museum to continue without incident.

-“I think once they started to realize that their own fear was really creating more momentum to the situation, they were able to get a handle on that, then stuff really started to settle down.”
+“I think once they started to realize that their fear was creating more momentum to the situation, they were able to get a handle on that, then stuff started to settle down.”

 Fact or fiction?